thiagofborn/kinesis-clickstream-simplified/README.md

 ```

 ### Update your /etc/hosts with local IP entry
-On my local environment I have the entry matching the string "myip".
+On my local environment I have the entry matching the string "**myip**".
 So, I wrote a shell to query my local IP address and update the entry on my /etc/hosts.
+Please note the script was written based on Mac OSX Sierra - 10.12.6.
 ```
 10.222.108.64 myip 784f435de58f.ant.com
 ```

 ### Launch the Application
 Run the app you will have everything that is happening on the ouput.